Cleveland Browns relocation controversy: Settlement

-After extensive talks between the NFL, the Browns, and officials of the two cities, Cleveland accepted a legal settlement that would keep the Browns legacy in Cleveland.

-While a number of parties had already expressed interest in acquiring the Browns by this point, it soon became clear that no viable owner would be ready to operate a football team on such short notice; even without that to consider, the NFL had insisted on the replacement of Cleveland Stadium, whereas the city had no other venue that met NFL requirements for even temporary use.

-Thus, on February 9, 1996, the NFL announced that the Browns franchise would be 'deactivated' for three years, and that a new stadium would be built for a new Browns team, as either an expansion team or a team relocated from another city, that would begin play in 1999, while in exchange Modell would be granted a new franchise - the 31st NFL franchise - for Baltimore.
+After extensive talks, the NFL, Modell, and officials of the two cities came to terms – among them, Modell agreed to keep the Browns legacy in Cleveland if the city dropped its lawsuit.
+While a number of parties had already expressed interest in acquiring the Browns, it soon became clear that no viable owner would be ready to operate a football team on such short notice; moreover, the NFL had insisted on the replacement of Cleveland Stadium, whereas the city had no other venue that met NFL requirements for even temporary use.
+Thus, on February 9, 1996, the NFL announced that the Browns franchise would be "deactivated" for at least three years, and that a new stadium would be built for a revived Browns team, as either an expansion team or a team moved from another city, that would begin play by 1999, while in exchange Modell would be granted a new franchise – the 31st NFL franchise – for Baltimore.

-Modell was permitted to retain the current contracts of players and other football personnel (although notably, Belichick was fired and replaced by Ted Marchibroda) while the name of his holding company was changed from Cleveland Browns, Inc. to Baltimore Ravens, Inc. Modell is thus typically reckoned to have moved the football organization, but not the franchise itself.
+Modell was permitted to retain the current contracts of players and other football personnel.
+He replaced head coach Belichick with Ted Marchibroda, whose previous head coaching stints had been with the Colts: in Baltimore in the 1970s and in Indianapolis just before he was hired by Modell's still-unnamed Baltimore team.
+Modell also changed the name of his holding company from Cleveland Browns, Inc. to Baltimore Ravens, Inc. Modell is typically reckoned to have moved the football organization, but not the franchise itself.
+The transaction was similar to the establishment of Baltimore's preceding NFL team, the 1953–83 Colts, whose owner Carroll Rosenbloom was awarded the player contracts and related football assets of the moribund Dallas Texans.
+The Texans were dissolved and their history is not claimed by the Colts, the Dallas Cowboys, or any other extant franchise.

 The settlement stipulated that the reactivated team for Cleveland would retain the Browns' name, colors, history, records, awards, and archives.

-The settlement was approved by league owners after a 25–2 vote, with three abstentions.
+It was approved by league owners after a 25–2 vote, with three abstentions.
 The two "no" votes were from Ralph Wilson of Buffalo and Dan Rooney of Pittsburgh.
-The three abstentions were from the owners whose teams at the time had most recently re-located (the Cardinals, Raiders and Rams), thus notably including Raiders' owner Al Davis who had earlier publicly clashed with Modell regarding franchise moves.
+The three abstentions were from the owners whose teams at the time had most recently moved (the Cardinals, Raiders and Rams), including Raiders' owner Al Davis who had publicly clashed with Modell over franchise moves.